flame-engine/flame/STYLEGUIDE.md

 ### Asserts

 * Use asserts to detect contract violation.
-* Use asserts to run debug only code
+* Use asserts to run debug only code.

 Example:
 ````dart